syx-webdev/web.dev/src/site/content/en/index.md

   banner_blm_html: |
     Google is committed to advancing racial equity for Black communities.
     <a href="https://google.com/racialequity" target="_blank" rel="noopener">See how</a>.
-  headline: Let's build the future of the web
+  headline: Let's build the future of the web.
+Another test.
   subheadline: |
     Get the web's modern capabilities on your own sites and apps with useful guidance and analysis from web.dev.